KippAD/easy-outdoor-co/README.md

 - The stock data tables only sort by name correctly.
 When sorting by stock quantity the order is seemingly random - it is possible that this is caused by two data tables appearing on the same page.
 This was not resolved because the JS and CSS are external libraries and there wasn’t enough time to dig into them and see what was causing the issue.

-- Contact form whitespace only validation on the subject redirects the user to the home page where it displays an error rather than displaying inline on the form.
+- Contact form whitespace only validation on subject field redirects the user to the home page and displays an error rather than displaying inline on the form.
 This is an inverse of the updating profile information - it was decided that it would be better to have an error to explain that the form is invalid rather than just refreshing the page and not showing an error.
 This does technically prevent the incorrect input, it is just less than ideal UX.

 - In the admin area it was not possible to validate the Summernote Editor in time.
 This was a lower priority because the form is only accessed by site staff.